 Requires coordination with the local governments to obtain authorization for the refurbishment units.
 Also, requires work to ensure agency coordination in expediting the processing environmental permits and electrical interconnection.

-PROPOSAL 5:

-Develop new gas-fired or other peaking generation an existing plants in throughout California.
-These units could amount to hundreds of megawatts of new generating capacity by summer 2001.

-ACTION:

-Requires directed efforts to secure electrical interconnection and environmental permits for new peaking generation that recognize the limited run profiles and the lower aggregate emissions of these plants.

-PROPOSAL 6:
+PROPOSAL 4:

 Create a voluntary program that would permit businesses with emergency generators to serve part or their entire load with backup generators.
 This would be accomplished by allowing the extension of backup generator testing permits to include peak hours and/or use prior to ISO declaration of a Stage 3 Emergency.
 Of the total population of 3,000 MW of backup generation in California, 500 -1,200 MW are newer technologies, where pollution control devices, i.e. catalytic converters, or other retrofit kits may be installed.
 Other options for cleaning up these generators may be to switch fuels – from diesel to natural gas.